xlladdins/xll/docs/Excel4MacrosE-G.md

 can be used to change the solution process.
 Max\_num sets the number of iterations; max\_change determines the precision of the solution.

-**Tip**   You can also use Microsoft Excel Solver to help solve your math equations for optimal values.
+**Tip**&nbsp;&nbsp;&nbsp;You can also use Microsoft Excel Solver to help solve your math equations for optimal values.

 **Related Functions**